-Both the strengths and the weaknesses of a case can be shown in many ways, including direct examination, recordings, voicemail messages, facebook posts, letters, testimony, text messages, written statements, and especially through vigorous cross examination of witnesses by attorney Pflaum.
+Both the strengths and the weaknesses of a case can be shown in many ways including direct examination, recordings, voicemail messages, facebook posts, letters, testimony, photographs, text messages, written statements, and especially through vigorous cross examination of witnesses by attorney Pflaum.

 WHO MAY QUALIFY FOR A TRO

-A person may seek a TRO if the course of conduct by another called the respondent is such as would cause a reasonable person to suffer substantial emotional distress and must actually cause substantial emotional distress to the petitioner.
+A person may seek a TRO if the course of conduct by another is such as would cause a reasonable person to suffer substantial emotional distress and must actually cause substantial emotional distress to the petitioner.